Home & Garden

 Your Spring Home Maintenance Checklist

 Spring is here!
-And with it comes spring cleaning, so today’s Guest Geek post covers 11 things you can add to your spring property maintenance checklist to get you through to the next season.
+And with it comes spring cleaning, so today’s post covers 11 things you can add to your spring property maintenance checklist to get you through to the next season.

-Now that the weather is starting to warm up and days are lengthening, it’s time to start changing things around your home.
-It’s time to begin thinking about spring home maintenance!
+Now that the weather is starting to warm up and days are lengthening, it’s time to start thinking about spring home maintenance!
 However, things will go a lot smoother if you start working with a plan in mind.

 In addition, you should consider cleaning your roof in the spring if you see any stains.
 If you detect any dark patches, algae are probably to blame.
 If it’s moss, then do manage to clean it.
 In strong winds, moss on asphalt shingles may cause them to lift, curl, or blow off.
 Apply a solution of bleach and water to remove algae or moss.

-If you find your home needing some roof repair and replacement, then go seek help from the pros right away.
-Companies like Mighty Dog Roofing are perfect for this job.
-They can secure every detail of your roof to ensure its efficiency over your head!
+If you find your home needing some roof repair and replacement, then it’s advised to seek help from the pros like Mighty Dog Roofing.
+They can secure every detail of your roof and it’s much safer than trying a DIY roof repair.

 Remember to clean the weep holes on your storm windows.
 Pour some water into the sill to test that these important drain holes are open.
 You may also use a thin wire to clear out the openings.
 If you notice weather damage on these things, consider repair or replacement right away.